wvinson43/travel-journal/README.md

 # My travel journal

+# Details

-# This is a static site with some features moving towards dynamic, which will will be in my next project.
+This is a static site with some features moving towards dynamic, which will will be in my next project.

+# Built with:

-# Built with React, JSX, HTML, CSS, and Javascript
+React, JSX, HTML, CSS, and Javascript

 # Deployed